-Like most businesspeople, I’m sure you acknowledge that learning new things, exploring new ideas, and developing new aspects of your business are all important.
+Like most leaders, I’m sure you acknowledge that learning new things, exploring new ideas, and developing new aspects of your business are all important.

 In fact, you probably say they’re priorities for you.

-Yet like many small business owners I know, you may find yourself postponing these learning and development activities – activities that really are crucial for your business’s long-term success – in favor of something that seems to be more important in the moment.
+Yet like many leaders I know, you may find yourself postponing these learning and development activities – activities that really are crucial for your long-term success – in favor of something that seems to be more important in the moment.